 ‘Dynamite’’s disco sound, for instance, actually originates from the 70s American disco subculture formed of Black, Latino and LGBTQIA+ people.
 It’s not the first BTS song to reference elsewhere; 2016’s ‘Blood Sweat & Tears’ video mixes biblical imagery with Hesse’s 1970 novel Demian.
 2019’s hip-hop hype track ‘Dionysus’ pays tribute to the Greek god of wine and festivity while referencing Korean folk song ‘Ongheya.’

-In fact, reworking elements of Korean culture is something BTS have done since debut, from older songs like ‘Paldogangsan’ and ‘Baepsae’, to 2020’s ‘Daecwhita’, or 2018’s ‘IDOL’.
-In ‘IDOL’, BTS wear gat and modernised hanbok (traditional Korean dress-wear), and weave in elements of traditional korean culture, like ‘ulsoo’ (얼쑤) , an expression encoding joy originating from traditional pansori performance.
-As academic Sujeong Kim has stated that “it is not because the Korean-style attraction helps spur the popularity of BTS but because BTS’ popularity helps spur the Korean-style attraction.”
+In fact, reworking elements of Korean culture is something BTS have done since debut, from older songs like ‘Paldogangsan’ and ‘Baepsae’, to 2020’s ‘Daechwita’, or 2018’s ‘IDOL’.
+In ‘IDOL’, BTS wear gat and modernised hanbok (traditional Korean dress-wear), and weave in elements of traditional Korean culture, like ‘ulsoo’ (얼쑤) , an expression encoding joy originating from traditional pansori performance.
+As academic Sujeong Kim states: “It is not because the Korean-style attraction helps spur the popularity of BTS, but because BTS’ popularity helps spur the Korean-style attraction.”

 BTS was awarded a fifth-class cultural merit by South Korea’s president in 2018 for spreading Korean culture to the world— the only K-pop act to receive such.